coding-for-designers/Fall-2021-Syllabus/Activity—Burger File Organization.md

 This is what the page looks like when the images are broken, and only the alt text shows up:
 ![](attachments/Screen%20Shot%202021-09-20%20at%2010.12.40%20PM.png)

+**What are all these fonts file formats?**
+[WOFF2](https://caniuse.com/?search=woff2) is the most compressed, most modern web font format as of 2021, with 96% browser support.
+WOFF is the previous version, with slightly wider compatibility with older browsers.
+TTF is an even older version of webfont
+EOT stands for "Embedded Open Type" and is used by older versions of Internet Explorer.

+By using all of these files, we can get close to 100% custom font support (but I usually only use WOFF2 with a system font fallback, more on this as we learn CSS in later weeks)